yousefgheibi/yousefgheibi/README.md

 ### Glad to see you here! &nbsp;

-A self-taught Front End Developer with +2 of experience working with Javascript / Typescipt / Angular passion for responsive website design.
-Adept at contributing to a highly collaborative work environment, finding solutions, and determining customer satisfaction.
-In addition, I am interested in security and reverse engineering and I do minor activities in this field.
+A self-taught Front End Developer with +2 of experience working with Javascript / Typescript / Angular and a passion for responsive website design.
+Knowledgeable in the user interface and debugging processes.
+Enthusiasm in implementing new technologies.
+Aiming to leverage my skills to successfully fill the Front-end Developer role at your company.
+In addition, I am interested in security and reverse engineering and do minor activities in this field.

 </br>